4 Important Bankruptcy Concepts to Keep in Mind

 4. The Automatic Stay

-Bankruptcy can be seen as an opportunity that gives a debtor the power and time to address financial difficulties without the threat of losing assets.
+Bankruptcy is an opportunity that gives a debtor the power and time to address financial difficulties without the threat of losing assets.
 This is why the automatic stay is able to help debtors.
 Such a concept is designed to protect a debtor from the following:

 We Are Ready to Safeguard Your Future